The Comet (short story): Themes

+Religion

-Religion: The short story contains several religious themes.
+The short story contains several religious themes.
 From the start of the story, the narrator refers to Jim as "the messenger" rather than by his first name, which the reader learns later.
 At first, this title seems to describe his employment.
 However, the idea of a messenger is well established in Christian mythology as related to being an angel of God, like Gabriel, who relayed God's message to the Virgin Mary that she would bear Jesus Christ.
 Additionally, the two main characters of the story, Jim and Julia, begin to seem like Adam and Eve figures, as they are seemingly the only people left alive in the world.
 Julia comes to think of herself as the "mighty mother of all men to come and Bride of Life" and of Jim as "her Brother Humanity incarnate, Son of God and great 'All-Father' [i.e., the founder or progenitor] of the race to be".
 Julia's comments paint Jim as both an Adam figure ("All-Father of the race to be") and a Jesus figure ("Son of God").
-Julia's own status as the figure of Eve, who betrayed Adam and all of humanity, is enhanced by the fact that her father and fiancée show up, destroying her future with Jim and their plans to continue the line of the human race.
+Julia's own status as the figure of Eve, who betrayed Adam and all of humanity, is enhanced by the fact that her father and fiancé show up, destroying her future with Jim and their plans to continue the line of the human race.
 At the end of the story, she and Jim are stripped of their status as religious figures when they discover that only New York has been destroyed by the comet.